datacarpentry/image-processing/_episodes/05-blurring.md

 the kernel.
 Other *border options* are available; you can learn more about them in the [OpenCV documentation](http://docs.opencv.org/).

+This animation shows how the blur kernel moves along in the original image in order to calculate the average color channel values for the blurred image.

 ![Blur demo animation](../fig/05-blur-demo.gif)

 OpenCV has built-in methods to perform blurring for us, so we do not have to perform all of these mathematical operations ourselves.
 The following Python program shows how to use the OpenCV average blur function.
 In this case, the program takes two command-line parameters.
 The first is the filename of the image to filter, and the second is the kernel size, which as we learned above, must be odd.
 The program uses a square kernel for the filter.

 ~~~
 '''
  * Python script to demonstrate average blur.
+ *
+ * usage: python AverageBlur.py <filename> <kernel-size>
 '''
 import cv2, sys